peakcodes/liri-node-app/README.md

 Twitter:
 Based on user this will show your last 20 tweets and when they were created at in your terminal/bash window.

-Spotify Results:
+**Spotify Results:

-Artist
+*Artist
-Song Name
+*Song Name
-Ablum
+*Ablum
-Song Preview
+*Song Preview
-The song's name
+*The song's name

-OMBD Results:
+**OMBD Results:

-   Title of the movie.
+*Title of the movie
-   Year the movie came out.
+*Year the movie came out
-   IMDB Rating of the movie.
+*MDB Rating of the movie
-   Rotten Tomatoes Rating of the movie.
+*Rotten Tomatoes Rating of the movie
-   Country where the movie was produced.
+*Country where the movie was produced
-   Language of the movie.
+*Language of the movie
-   Plot of the movie.
+*Plot of the movie
-   Actors in the movie.
+*Actors in the movie

 If the user doesn't type a movie in, the program will output data for the movie 'Banking on Bitcoin.'

  Do What It Says Results: